-On behalf of my fellow board members and the professional staff at the U.S. Chemical Safety Board and Hazard Investigation (CSB), I am pleased to present the 2012-2016 US Chemical Safety Board Strategic Plan.
+On behalf of my fellow board members and the professional staff at the U.S. Chemical Safety Board and Hazard Investigation Board (CSB), I am pleased to present the 2012-2016 US Chemical Safety Board Strategic Plan.
 This is an updated strategic plan required every four years, and includes the CSB strategic goals, strategic objectives, and associated performance measures for managing and evaluating agency operations.

-The CSB is internationally known as an expert in chemical safety and has built a solid reputation by producing 70 investigative reports and over 25 safety videos many of which have won awards.
-Since 1998, the

-CSB has led the way in chemical process and hazardous substance investigations and institutional knowledge.
+The CSB is internationally known as an expert in chemical safety and has built a solid reputation by deploying to over 100 incidents since FY 1998, which resulted in 70 investigation reports, case studies, safety bulletins, and over 25 safety videos many of which have won awards.
+Since 1998, the CSB has led the way in chemical process and hazardous substance investigations and institutional knowledge.
 With this updated strategic plan, the CSB will continue as a leader in creating a safer and brighter future in the chemical and oil refining industries.